vasilakisfil/Introspected-REST/README.md

 As simple as that.

-Compared with a HATOEAS-ed response it's simple as hell, obvious, easy to debug and understand by a human (and a client).
+Compared with a HATEOAS-ed response it's simple as hell, obvious, easy to debug and understand by a human (and a client).

 **Is it possible to build an API that is simple as that, be Hypermedia driven and give the client the option to decide the level of HATEOAS it will follow?**